marosvolgyiz/RepoSync/README.md

 * Sync contents between SN and Other System
 * Sync contents between SN and SN
 * Based on Provider Model, we want some built-in providers:
-	* SN provider: connect to the SenseNet ECM with Client Library
+	* SN provider: connect to the sensenet ECM with Client Library
 	* File provider: connect to the FileSystem (or Windows File share)
 	* Other providers in the future (we won't develop these, maybe in the future … :) but the community maybe develop them ;) )
 	* SFTP provider: connect to the FTP or Secure FTP systems